Why We Have Great Water in El Dorado

 The Kansas Department of Health and Environment recommends all cities switch from chloramines to free chlorine for a short period each year to thoroughly disinfect the distribution system.
 The type of chlorine normally in the water, chloramines, has no chlorine taste or odor, which most people prefer, but it is not as powerful a disinfectant as free chlorine.
 Most people will notice the change in the taste while we perform this recommended switch for a short period each year.

 Algae taste and odor are usually not a problem in El Dorado for two reasons.
 First, we have very clean, good quality source water in El Dorado Lake with low nutrient levels.
 Excessive nutrients lead to algae blooms.
-Second, to combat any possible unpleasant tastes and odors associated with surface water we have multiple barriers in place to absorb and remove these unwelcome qualities continuously to produce the best tasting water possible.
+Second, to combat any possible unpleasant tastes and odors associated with surface water we have multiple barriers in place to adsorb and remove these unwelcome qualities continuously to produce the best tasting water possible.